AndrzejSala/AndrzejSala/README.md

 🚀 5+ years of experience as software enginner (frontend / fullstack)

-📖 I’m currently learning advanced concepts in typescript and Rust lang.
+📖 I’m currently learning advanced concepts in typescript and go lang.

 ⚡ Long distance runner 🏃‍♂️ and chess.com player 🏁